taofeekajibade/my-portfolio/README.md

-# This is my portfolio page
+This is my portfolio page.
+I created this as a mock portfolio.
+I shall continue to add new features as time passes.